roypur/s3-shorturl/aws.md

 Environment Variables

 All the SDKs except the .NET SDK now can automatically look for credentials in the same environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-If you're working with temporary security credentials, you can also keep the session token in AWS_SESSION_TOKEN.
 ###Credentials File and Profiles

 Instead of keeping credentials in environment variables, you can now put credentials into a single file that's in a central location.
 The default location is this: